int3rlop3r/ekans/README.md

     $ chmod +x ekans
     $ ./ekans

+Or just run `go install github.com/int3rlop3r/ekans@latest` to install the latest version.

 ![Demo](https://raw.githubusercontent.com/int3rlop3r/ekans/main/ekans.gif)

 ## Note

-As of now only linux binaries are available on the releases page.
-If you want to try it out on a mac run the below command (assuming you have already installed go) -
+As of now only linux binaries are available on the 'releases' page.
+If you want to try it out on a mac you'll need to run the `go install` command mentioned above (assuming you have already installed go).

-    $ go install github.com/int3rlop3r/ekans@latest